kash2277/CS410-Project-5/README.md

 				PROJECT JOYSTICK

 Project Description:-
-Your IoT device (which is running an atSign) will be sensing inputs from a joystick (buttons and the joystick module).
+The IoT device ESP32(which is running an atSign) will be sensing inputs from a joystick (buttons and the joystick module).
-Send this critical data to your app (which is running an atSign) so that this data can be sent securely over the Internet.
+Sending this critical data to the JAVA app (which is running an atSign) so that this data can be sent securely over the Internet.

 Project resources required :-
 Java Development Kit (JDK),VScode,ESP32,PS2 Joystick Sensor Module

-Project folders :-
+Project folders to extract :-
 CS410/Project joystick,JAVA

-	**1)CS410/Project joystick documentation **
+**1)CS410/Project joystick documentation**

   For sending Joystick data from ESP32